On the intermediate Jacobian of M5-branes: Euler characteristic of vertical divisors in elliptic Calabi-Yau fourfolds

 where $f$ is a polynomial of degree 4 and $g$ is a polynomial of degree 6.
 The discriminant is a degree 12 polynomial defined as

 One can easily convince oneself that the maximal rank of the gauge group can be achieved either by tuning $E_8$ gauge group on a divisor, or tuning $SO(8)$ gauge group on two disjoint divisors.
-In either case, we find that the maximal rank of the gauge group is 8, which equals the difference between $h^{1,1}$ and the Picard rank at a generic point in the moduli space!